 In 2016 we completed our Computer Hub, and we also developed our bank of tablet resources for use in lessons.
 This will be further augmented in 2020-21 by modern hardware that enables us to offer Computing lessons that engage the children and take their learning forward.

 In our planning, we generally follow Ginn 'Switched On Computing' which supports teachers in delivering hands on learning opportunities to develop skills and understanding.
 Online resources such as Purple Mash and Espresso enrich our use of ICT and are being built into the curriculum so we can be sure there is progression for the children through interesting and challenging activities and lessons.

-In 2016-17 we are also working with St. Nicholas' school in Kenilworth to develop our computing provision through sharing practice and access to great resources such as drones, robotics and programmable devices.
-Our links with St Nicholas are also helping us to develop our online safety approach as we work towards the 360° Safe accreditation.
+In 2016-17 we worked with St. Nicholas' school in Kenilworth to develop our computing provision through sharing practice and access to great resources such as drones, robotics and programmable devices.
+Our links with St Nicholas have helped us to develop our online safety approach as we work towards the 360° Safe accreditation.

 The 2014 Computing Curriculum is as follows: